ombegov/policy-v2/_m-13-13-open-data/introduction.md

 ### I. Definitions

-**Data:** For the purposes of this Memorandum, the term "data" refers to all structured information, unless otherwise noted. [^15]
+**Data:** For the purposes of this Memorandum, the term "data" refers to all structured information, unless otherwise noted. <sup id="fnr15"><a href="#fn15">15</a></sup>

 **Dataset:** For the purposes of this Memorandum, the term "dataset" refers to a collection of data presented in tabular or non-tabular form.

-**Fair Information Practice Principles**: The term "Fair Information Practice Principles" refers to the eight widely accepted principles for identifying and mitigating privacy impacts in information systems, programs and processes, delineated in the National Strategy for Trusted Identities in Cyberspace. [^16]
+**Fair Information Practice Principles**: The term "Fair Information Practice Principles" refers to the eight widely accepted principles for identifying and mitigating privacy impacts in information systems, programs and processes, delineated in the National Strategy for Trusted Identities in Cyberspace. <sup id="fnr16"><a href="#fn16">16</a></sup>

 **Government information:** As defined in OMB Circular A-130, "government information" means information created, collected, processed, disseminated, or disposed of, by or for the Federal Government.